-Net asset value per share increased to 5.16 Singapore cents as 31 December 2022 compared to 5.07 Singapore cents as at 31 December 2021.
-As at 31 December 2022, cash and bank balances remained strong at S\$55.2 million while shareholders' equity stood at S\$145.5 million.
+Net asset value per share decreased to 4.58 Singapore cents as 31 December 2023 compared to 5.16 Singapore cents as at 31 December 2022.
+As at 31 December 2023, cash and bank balances remained strong at \$\$76.3 million while shareholders' equity stood at \$\$128.9 million.

-Following the successful allotment of the Subscription Shares as per the share subscription agreement between the Company and Penta-Ocean Construction Co., Ltd. dated 15 March 2021, part of the proceeds has been utilised in accordance with the intended use of the net proceeds.
-The Company has utilised S\$6.15 million for the acquisition of technology and equipment used in the Group's mechanical, electrical and instrumentation control and automation works.
-The Company has also utilised approximately S\$23.22 million for general working capital purposes.
-Following the disbursements, the balance of the net proceeds is S\$7.5 million.
+As at the date of this report, a substantial portion of net proceeds from the allotment of subscription shares to Penta-Ocean Construction Co., Ltd on 8 June 2021 has been utilised in accordance with the intended use of the net proceeds.
+The Company has utilised approximately \$\$8.16 million for the acquisition of technology and equipment in respect of the Group's mechanical, electrical and instrumentation control and automation works.
+The Company has also utilised approximately \$\$25.23 million for general working capital purposes.
+The balance of the net proceeds utilised \$\$3.48 million.